I know from handling these cases that there are a few things that make a disability claim for Bipolar Disorder difficult.

 a person is in this state they may have a surface appearance of being able to work on a full time basis.
 Those making

 the determination at SSA may mistake this "high" behavior and find the individual capable of work.
-Another
+Some difficulties

-problem in these cases is that people with this condition often have very sporadic work records.
-This can cause work
+these cases is that people with this condition often have very sporadic work records.
+This can cause work quarter

-quarter issues for eligibility.
-I also find that individuals suffering from this condition tend to work sporadically
+issues for eligibility.
+I also find that individuals suffering from this condition tend to work sporadically as

 episode will deny they have a problem.
 It is also common for those with this condition to abuse drugs or alcohol and